Tutorials & Integrations

 Three APIs, three auth flows, three response schemas to parse and maintain.
 When one of them changes their rate limits or deprecates a field, your code breaks in a different way each time.

-The solution: one endpoint, one key, one schema
+The solution: one endpoint, one key, one execution contract

 With Hive, the same workflow is a single endpoint.
-You send a tool name and args, and get a consistent JSON response back - regardless of which upstream provider fulfills the request.
+You send a tool name and args, and get a consistent REST execution envelope back - regardless of which upstream provider fulfills the request.

 POST https://mcp.hiveintelligence.xyz/api/v1/execute

 One API key.
 One request shape.
 One error format.
-The rest of this tutorial shows you how.
+Tool-specific provider data stays inside data.

 Step 1: Get your API key